CelestiaProject/Celestia/INSTALL.md

 Replace the `<path_to_vcpkg>` in the `CMAKE_TOOLCHAIN_FILE` variable with the path to your installation of vcpkg.

-If you want to build the Qt6 front-end instead of the Windows front-end, you have the choice of installing the pre-compiled libraries from the Qt installer or building them yourself by installing from vcpkg.
-To build the front-end, set `ENABLE_QT6` to `true` and `ENABLE_WIN` to `false`.
-If you have installed the pre-compiled Qt libraries from the Qt installer, you need to add the `Qt6_DIR` key to the `cmake.configureSettings` section to `<path_to_qt>/msvc2022_64/lib/cmake/Qt6`.
+If you want to use the pre-compiled Qt libraries from the Qt installer, you need to add the `Qt6_DIR` key to the `cmake.configureSettings` section to `<path_to_qt>/msvc2022_64/lib/cmake/Qt6`.

+If you want to build the SDL front-end instead of the Qt6 front-end, you can replace the `ENABLE_QT6` key with `ENABLE_SDL`.

 On versions of Windows older than Windows 10 1903, you will need to set `USE_WIN_ICU` to `false`.
 You will then need to either switch off ICU support